juliocolon/SEI_CRUD_Application_Project-2/README.md

 - The user can edit and or delete their created post

 ## Approach
-Implemented CRUD operations, moved on to styling with CSS Bootstarp 4.6, implemented log-in authentication and user schema to connect to MongoDB, made navigation dynamic according to when a user is logged in or out.
+Implemented CRUD operations, moved on to styling with CSS Bootstarp 4.6, implemented session based authentication and user schema to connect to MongoDB, made navigation dynamic according to when a user is logged in or out.

 ## Live Site Link
 [Sneakers App](https://sneakers-app-sei.herokuapp.com/)